sebhildebrandt/systeminformation/README.md

 ## New Version 5.0

-The new Version 5 is here - I spend several weeks finalizing this new version.
+The new Version 5 is here - I spent several weeks finalizing this new version.
 Any support is highly appreciated - [Buy me a coffee](https://www.buymeacoffee.com/systeminfo)

 This next major version release 5.0 comes with new functionality and several improvements and changes (some of them are breaking changes!):